-"With its air of quiet sophistication, this tastefully furnished boutique hotel makes a most refined refuge from the bustle of the city. ” From Cadogan's Turkey, 2009 edition.
+"With its air of quiet sophistication, this tastefully furnished boutique hotel makes a most refined refuge from the bustle of the city. ” From Cadogan's Turkey.

 "There's an attention to detail and an unfussy elegance at the Ibrahim Pasha that puts it head and shoulders above the other boutique hotels that have opened up over the past ten years around Hagia Sophia."
 From The Daily Telegraph's Dream Cities.

 "Converted from a 19th-century four-storey townhouse, the Ibrahim Pasha Hotel offers sophisticated and modern accommodation, a rarity in the Sultanahmet area, and is an ideal place to stay for the first time visitors wanting to explore Istanbul's historic monuments to their collective hearts' content.
 The rooms are well equipped and confortable, and all are decorated in the ubiquitous contemporary-with-a-twist-of-Ottoman style."
-From StyleCity Istanbul, 2005 edition
+From StyleCity Istanbul.

 "The faultlessly elegant Ibrahim Pasha has taken a discreet mallet to its nineteenth-century layout and now offers rooms with space enough to sleep, lounge, and whirl like a dervish.
 The deluxe doubles are a little pricier but worth every cent."
-From Condé Nast Traveller, May 2005 issue.
+From Condé Nast Traveller.